FAQGURU/FAQGURU/topics/en/ruby.md

 * https://raw.githubusercontent.com/undr/ruby-trivia/master/README.md

 [[↑] Back to top](#Ruby)
 ### Can you tell me the three levels of method access control for classes and modules?
 What do they imply about the method?
-(Senior)

 **All methods**, no matter the access control, can be **accessed within the class**.
 But what about outside callers?